Command control is an essential element of the Operations Road Show layout.

 each and every module.
 It also reduces the number of cable segments and the

-number of connectors needed in the system.
+number of connectors needed in the system, which increases reliability.

 In Use